flipkart-incubator/pibify/dropwizard.md

 1. Update the model classes with the `@Pibify` annotation on all the required fields using the mvn goal `annotate`.
 Refer to #2.
 2. Follow the `Usage` steps in the [Readme](README.md)
 3. Register the Provider `PibifyMessageBodyWriter`, just like any other Resource/Filter is registered.
+There are 2 versions based on the version of dropwizard - either pick `JavaxPibifyMessageBodyWriter` or `JakartaPibifyMessageBodyWriter`

 ```java
 // PibifyHandlerCache will be generated as part of the code gen